 A licence agreement tends to be cheaper to set up than a franchise operation, although the licensee also usually pays fewer fees than a franchisee.
 It also requires less involvement from the licensor than a franchisor.
 A franchisor is continually involved in the business through ongoing training and support of the franchisee as well as developing the business and marketing systems.

 The main difference between a licence and a franchise model of expansion is the level of control and responsibility held by the original owner.
 Despite its name, a licence agreement may be held to be a franchise agreement if the licensor substantially determines, controls or suggests the business system or marketing plan of the licensee, meaning the purported licensor must fulfil the greater legal obligations of a franchisor to avoid legal consequences.
-For this reason, licence and franchise agreements must be carefully drafted to ensure parties achieve the intended business relationship which is best suited for their needs and the needs of the business.
+For this reason, licence and franchise agreements must be carefully drafted to ensure parties achieve the intended business relationship which is best suited to their needs and the needs of the business.